|White Eared Puffbird, Nystalus chacuru|

 The park was created in 1967 by the donation of the land by the late Gordon Harvey (1913–1976) to protect fossil beds on the east side of Driftwood Creek.
 The beds were discovered around the beginning of the 20th century.

 In 1968, a bird body fossil was collected in the Eocene shales of the Ootsa Lake Group in Driftwood Canyon Provincial Park by Pat Petley of Kamloops.
 Pat Petley donated the specimen in 2000 to the Thompson Rivers University (TRU) palaeontology collections.
-This fossil bird specimen is tentatively identified as a puffbird, Piciformes Bucconidae, of the genus Primobucco.
+This fossil bird specimen is tentatively identified as the puffbird, Piciformes Bucconidae, of the genus Primobucco.

 Primobucco is an extinct genus of bird placed in its own family, Primobucconidae.
 The type species, Primobucco mcgrewi, lived during the Lower Eocene of North America.
 It was initially described by American paleo-ornithologist Pierce Brodkorb in 1970, from a fossil right-wing, and thought to be an early puffbird.
 However, the discovery of a further 12 fossils in 2010 indicate that it is instead an early type of roller.